+What is a capsule collection anyways?
 Let’s start with the basics.
 For those who don’t know, a capsule collection is a designer’s limited product line.
 Collections are limited in stock or only available for a specific time or both.
 The idea is that designers will create a certain number of pieces based around a theme (usually around 10-20 pieces).
-Throwing together any combination of these items should theoretically create an outfit.
+Throwing together any combination of these essential items should theoretically create an outfit.

-For customers, the benefit of capsule collections is that the pieces become central to a multitude of outfits.
-For designers, they can create their vision and release it without the frills and hassle of an entire fashion show.
+For customers, the benefit of capsule collections is that the essential items become central to a multitude of outfits or key looks.
+For designers, they can create their designer’s vision and release it without the frills and hassle of an entire sustainable fashion show.

 Why Capsule Collections?

-The idea of capsule collections, or capsule wardrobes, were popularized by Donna Karan in the ‘80s and it has recently become the fashionable thing once again (no pun intended).
+The idea of capsule collections, or capsule wardrobes, were popularized by the American designer Donna Karan in the ‘80s and it has recently become the fashionable thing once again (no pun intended).
 Consumers want economy in their wardrobe.
-By purchasing pieces that transcend trends, fads, and seasons, these pieces offer a practical alternative to buying outfits for whatever’s in right now.
+By purchasing a piece that transcend trends, fads, and seasons, the piece offer a practical alternative to buying outfits for whatever’s in right now.

 To put it simply, it makes choosing an outfit in the morning easier.
-Thus, it makes life easier.
+Thus, it makes life easier with a capsule wardrobe.

 Influencers and Social Media